 When contacting potential providers, ask about their experience with assessing the specific type of neurodivergence you are concerned about, their assessment process, fees, and whether they accept insurance.
 Finding a good fit is important.

-While the journey to understanding neurodivergence can begin with curiosity and online exploration, for true clarity, accurate diagnosis, and access to meaningful support, a professional neurodivergent assessment
+While the journey to understanding neurodivergence can begin with curiosity and online exploration, for true clarity, accurate diagnosis, and access to meaningful support, a professional neurodivergent assessment is an invaluable investment.
+It offers a depth of insight that self-observation and informal tools simply cannot provide.

 If your exploration through resources like those on NeurodivergentTest.org has led to significant questions or concerns about yourself or a loved one, consider discussing the possibility of a professional assessment with a trusted healthcare provider.
 It is often the most reliable path toward genuine understanding and empowerment.